EC rejects NDP colours

-The Electoral Commission (EC) has rejected the black, red, white and green colours presented for registration by the yet to be certified National Democratic Party (NDP), saying it violates the Political Parties Act.
+Accra, July 9, GNA – The Electoral Commission (EC) has rejected the black, red, white and green colours presented for registration by the yet to be certified National Democratic Party (NDP), saying it violates the Political Parties Act 574.

-The official colours of the National Democratic Congress 9NDC), are black, red, white and green.
+The official colours of the ruling National Democratic Congress are black, red, white and green.

-Mr Kwadwo Safo Kantanka, EC Deputy Chairman in Charge of Operations who made this known in an interview with the Ghana News Agency in Accra, said the Commission had set in motion a mechanism to scrutinize the documents presented for registration as a political party by the NDP.
+Mr Kwadwo Safo Kantanka, EC Deputy Chairman in Charge of Operations who made these known in an interview with the Ghana News Agency in Accra at the weekend, said the Commission had set in motion a mechanism to scrutinize the documents presented for registration as a political party by the NDP.

-He said: “In accordance with the Political Parties Act, EC is mandated to issue not later than seven days after receipt of the application to the political party, a provisional certificate of registration.
+He said: “In accordance with the Political Parties Act (574) EC is mandated to issue not later than seven days after receipt of the application to the political party, a provisional certificate of registration.

 The Commission would then cause a notice of the application to be published in the Gazette inviting objections from any person, concerning the name, aim, objects, constitution, rules, symbols, slogans and colours of the party”.